Family Education Rights and Privacy Act (FERPA)

 - The right to file a complaint with the Family Policy Compliance Office in Washington, DC, if they feel their FERPA rights have been violated

 FERPA requires universities to provide students with annual notification of these rights.
-Michigan Tech's annual notification appears in the Undergraduate Catalog.
-Students also receive notification of these rights via email.
-Students who suspect that a FERPA violation has occurred should contact the University Registrar (Administration Building; 906 487-2936), or they can contact the Family Policy Compliance Office within the US Department of Education.
+Michigan Tech's annual notification is available online.
+Students also receive notification of these rights via email each fall semester.
+Students who suspect that a FERPA violation has occurred should contact the University Registrar (Administration Building; 906 487-2319), or they can contact the Family Policy Compliance Office within the US Department of Education.

 FERPA Frequently Asked Questions